Amanita fulva: Distribution and habitat

 Amanita fulva, distributed throughout Europe, occurs in a variety of forests.
 It is generally found with oak (Quercus), birch (Betula), spruce (Picea), pine (Pinus), chestnut (Castanea) and alder (Alnus), with which it forms mycorrhizae.
 It is often found with birch in Scandinavia, while collections from southern Europe are usually from forests of oak, chestnut and pine.
 It grows in acidic soils and fruits from summer to late autumn (May to November in the UK).
 It is a common to scarce fungus, and is very common in Britain.

 Amanita fulva is considered to be widely distributed in North America in deciduous and coniferous forests, although collections could possibly be of a different, yet undescribed species.
 In addition, the name Amanita fulva has in the past been misapplied to other North American taxa, such as A. amerifulva and others.

 Edibility

-Amanita fulva is one of the few good edible species in the genus Amanita.
+Amanita fulva is one of the few good edible species in its genus.
 Though this particular species is considered edible, it must be identified with care as other members of the genus Amanita are poisonous and some are deadly.
 For this reason, consuming A. fulva can be dangerous and is not recommended.
-Some authors indicate the fungus is potentially toxic when raw, and is suitable for consumption only when cooked.
+It is potentially toxic when raw and suitable for consumption only after cooking.